pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/deploy-pachyderm-jupyterhub.md

     This syntax is different from the one you run directly from your terminal.

-Then, you can API request to create Pachyderm repositories, pipelines, put files, and others.
+Then, you can use API requests to create Pachyderm repositories, pipelines, put files, and others.
 For example, you can check the current user by running the following: